omnibenchmark-renku/contributed-project-templates/omni-processed-py/README.md

 The configuration of a processing module is similar to the one of a method module, which has its dedicated instructions in the [Omnibenchmark documentation](https://omnibenchmark.readthedocs.io/en/latest/start/modules/02_method_module.html#).

+Once your module is completed and tested, you can integrate it in your Omnibenchmark by [submitting it](https://omnibenchmark.readthedocs.io/en/latest/start/modules/04_Add_module_to_omnibench.html) to our Orchestrator Gitlab CI/CD.